. . . held in place with screws that have jewels set in to their heads.

-A commission for an uplifting piece that caught the eye and stimulate conversation.
-The client wanted their risqué suggestions incorporated in a custom design.
-With elements of postmodern design.
+A commission for an uplifting piece, a chandelier, that caught the eye and stimulate conversation.
+The client wanted their risque suggestions incorporated in a custom design.
+With a postmodern design approach.

 The material for the two central elements, where it adjoins the ceiling, is gilding metal.
 I hand formed it in two parts and silver soldered them together.
 The finish is with a bright chrome.
 They are held in place with screws that have jewels set in to their heads.
 The central suspended units are fitted with neoprene between the metal and perspex and are held in place by their own weight.

 The chromed metal form, ceiling rose, adjoins the ceiling and is held in place at the top of the stainless steel cables.
 Stainless steel screws secure it and hold it in place.
 The screws have spherical heads inlaid with turquoise cabochons.
 They tighten onto the cables from which the fitting hangs.
 Under this the stainless steel cables are fixed to a 1/8″ steel plate that is bolted to the ceiling.
 It’s adjustable so the height of the fitting can be varied.